 There’s one main exception, though.
 If you get, or have applied for, certain types of personal independence or mobility support from the government, you can drive at 16.

-As long as the engine size is under 50cc, and its top speed is no more than 45km/h.
-There are couple of things that you’ll need to do first:
+As long as the engine size is under 50cc, and its top speed is no more than 45km/h, you can drive a moped from the age of 16.
+There are couple of things that you’ll need to do first, though:

 Just so you know, this doesn’t apply to quad bikes or ATVs.
 To ride those, you’ll need a full UK driving licence.